zim/nextjs-blog/README.md

 It is the case that this is one of my earliest Next.js implemantaions.

-Once the repo is cloned please

-cd into directory
-and run the foollowing commands

 There is so much more that I wanted to do....
 Unfortunately time constraints mean ....

 My time was largely taken getting up to speed on some of the features of `Next.js`, as well as gettting `D3`, `Ant Design React` in place.
 And to re aquaint myself with the syntax of creating D3 visualizations.
 And to investigate the many great components in ant.design (having spent some time looking at/working with `Material.UI`).
 It was very nice to get the comparison of the 2 component libraries.